Setting and Notation

 This page fixes the semantic universe in which every QVR phrase will be interpreted.

-1. Quantales as enrichment bases
+1. Algebras as enrichment bases

-A quantale \(\mathcal{V} = (V, \le, \otimes, \mathbf{1})\) is a complete lattice \((V, \le)\) equipped with an associative, monoid product \(\otimes : V \times V \to V\) with unit \(\mathbf{1} \in V\), such that \(\otimes\) distributes over arbitrary joins on both sides:
+A QVR algebra \(\mathcal{V} = (V, \le, \otimes, \oplus, \mathbf{1})\) is a partially-ordered carrier set \(V\) equipped with an associative, commutative monoid product \(\otimes : V \times V \to V\) (unit \(\mathbf{1}\)) and a join operation \(\oplus\) used for marginalization.
+The strongest case is a strict quantale in Kelly's sense: \(V\) is a complete lattice, \(\oplus\) is the arbitrary-join \(\bigvee\), and \(\otimes\) distributes over arbitrary joins on both sides:

 \[ a \otimes \bigvee_{i \in I} b_i \;=\; \bigvee_{i \in I} (a \otimes b_i), \qquad \Bigl(\bigvee_{i \in I} a_i\Bigr) \otimes b \;=\; \bigvee_{i \in I} (a_i \otimes b). \]

-We write \(\bigoplus\) for the binary join and (by abuse) for arbitrary joins.
+We write \(\bigoplus\) for the join (binary or indexed) throughout.
 We assume \(\mathcal{V}\) is commutative: \(a \otimes b = b \otimes a\).

 2. \(\mathcal{V}\)-enriched relations